 Strengths:

-- "Repurpose top content" feature pulls from your historical performance
+- The "repurpose top content" feature pulls from your historical performance

-- Already in Hootsuite if you're a customer
+- Already in Hootsuite if you are a customer

 Weaknesses:

-- Only practical if you're already paying for Hootsuite
+- Only practical if you are already paying for Hootsuite

-- Per third-party reviews on G2 and Capterra, output quality is rated lower than dedicated AI writing tools
+- Per third-party reviews on G2 and Capterra, output quality is rated below dedicated AI writing tools

 Pricing: Bundled with Hootsuite plans.
 Hootsuite Professional starts at $99/mo per hootsuite.com/plans.